vallafederico/w.ob.vcore/README.md

 ## Round II

+- [x] (NEEDS GRAPHIC DESIGN) For the top left VCORE logo, can we replace the asterisk mark with a 2D version of the token image?
+(The one that buyers/sellers will see on an exchange.)
+Ideally this would be a 2D/straight on version of the new revamped 3D gold coin on the site with a black VCORE symbol in the center.
+Also if we can bold the VCORE name.

 - [x] (AE) (In the metaverse size icon) Also can we add the VCORE token symbol to the IMVU logo (to show them as the same/connected)

 - [x] (CHOICE) For the avatars now that you hav e a decent amount go ahead and just pick the couple that we think works best with the 3d model and remove the ones that don't look good/right.
 If there are two that clearly work better than the rest, having only 1 or 2 is even fine.